Wicked (Maguire novel): Reception

 Wicked received mostly positive reviews.
 Publishers Weekly called it a "fantastical meditation on good and evil, God and free will" which combined "puckish humor and bracing pessimism."
 Kirkus Reviews called it "A captivating, funny, and perceptive look at destiny, personal responsibility, and the not-always-clashing beliefs of faith and magic."
 Library Journal recommended the book to "good readers who like satire, and love exceedingly imaginative and clever fantasy."
 The Los Angeles Times favorably compared Wicked with other "fantasy novels of ideas" such as Gormenghast and Dune.

 The New York Times was a notable outlier, criticizing the novel's strident politics and moral relativism.
-Reviewer Michiko Katutani argued that Maguire "shows little respect for Baum's original story."
+Reviewer Michiko Kakutani argued that Maguire "shows little respect for Baum's original story."
 Wicked, she felt, "turns a wonderfully spontaneous world of fantasy into a lugubrious allegorical realm, in which everything and everyone is labeled with a topical name tag."

+In 2005, ten years after its publication, Wicked spent 26 weeks on the New York Times bestseller list.
+The novel has sold five million copies since its 1995 publication.

 Adaptations

+Musical

 In 2003, the novel was adapted as the Broadway musical Wicked by composer/lyricist Stephen Schwartz and librettist Winnie Holzman.
 The musical was produced by Universal Pictures and directed by Joe Mantello, with musical staging by Wayne Cilento.
-The Broadway production has inspired long-running productions in Chicago, London's West End, San Francisco, and Los Angeles in the United States, as well as Germany and Japan.
-It was nominated for ten Tony Awards, winning three, and is the 5th longest-running Broadway show in history, with over 7,200 performances.
+The Broadway production was followed by long-running productions in Chicago, London, San Francisco, and Los Angeles in the United States, as well as Germany and Japan.
+It was nominated for ten Tony Awards, winning three, and is the 4th longest-running Broadway show in history, with over 8,500 performances.
 The original Broadway production starred Idina Menzel as Elphaba and Kristin Chenoweth as Glinda.

+Unproduced television program

 In a 2009 interview, Maguire stated that he had sold the rights to ABC to make an independent non-musical TV adaptation of Wicked.
 It would not be based on Winnie Holzman's script.
 On January 9, 2011, Entertainment Weekly reported that ABC would be teaming up with Salma Hayek and her production company to create a TV miniseries of Wicked based solely on Maguire's novel.
 The miniseries never entered production.

+Films

 In September 2010, Filmshaft disclosed that Universal Pictures was beginning work on a film adaptation of the stage musical.
 In December 2012, following the success of Les Misérables, Marc Platt, also a producer of the stage version, announced the film was going ahead, later confirming the film was aiming for a 2016 release.
 Universal announced in 2016 that the film would be released in theaters on December 22, 2021, with Stephen Daldry directing.
 After production was shut down during the 2020 Coronavirus pandemic, Daldry left the production due to scheduling conflicts and was replaced by Jon M. Chu.
-Cynthia Erivo and Ariana Grande were cast as Elphaba and Galinda, with rehearsals set to begin in July 2022.
-Michelle Yeoh was announced for the Madame Morrible role in December 2022.
+Cynthia Erivo and Ariana Grande were cast as Elphaba and Galinda, respectively, with Jonathan Bailey as Fiyero.

-In April 2022, it was announced that the film will be released in two parts, with the first one set for a release on Christmas Day in 2024 and the second part in 2025.
+The first film of the two-part adaptation was released on November 22, 2024, and the second part will be released on November 21, 2025.